Chart Color Schemes

 Port Lincoln features high concentrations of lone person households, with a fairly typical median household size

 Family households constitute 66.4% of all households, including 24.6% couples with children, 29.2% couples without children, and 11.6% single parent families.
-Non-family households account for the remaining 33.6%, with lone person households at 30.6% and group households comprising 3.0% of the total.
+Non-family households account for the remaining 33.6%, with lone person households at 30.6% and group households comprising 3.0%.
 The median household size is 2.3 people, which aligns with the average for the Rest of South Africa.

 Frequently Asked Questions - Households